Parallel processing in immune networks: Getting closer to biology: Dilution in the B-H interactions

 \subsection{Notes about the coupling distribution}

-As it is immediate to check, each missing link between the $i^{th}$ helper cell and the $\mu^{th}$ B-cell in the bipartite B-H network appears as a $0$ (i.e. $\xi_i^{\mu}=0)$ in the $i^{th}$ entry of the bit-string $\xi^{\mu}$ in the equivalent associative network, which ultimately affects the interaction matrix $\mathbf{J}=J_{ij}$.
-Of course, the larger the degree of dilution, the stronger the difference between such (random) coupling matrix and its Hopfield counterpart.
-This section is devoted to the investigation of the properties of the matrix $\mathbf{J}$.

 Let us consider a set of $H$ nodes labeled as $i=1,...,H$ and let us associate to each node a string of length $B$ and built from the alphabet $\{-1, 0, 1 \}$, meaning that the generic element $\xi_i^{\mu}$, with $i \in [1,H]$ and $\mu \in [1,B]$, can equal either $\pm 1$ or $0$.
-For the H-H network described by the Hamiltonian in Eq. (\ref{bip}), the interaction strength between two arbitrary nodes $i$ and $j$ is given by
+For the H-H network described by the Hamiltonian under investigation, the interaction strength between two arbitrary nodes $i$ and $j$ is given by Eq.~\ref{eq:hebb1}, which is reported here

 Of course $J_{ij} \in [-B,B]$.
-Equation (\ref{eq:heb}) gives rise to a network of mutually and symmetrically interacting nodes, where a link between nodes $i$ and $j$ is drawn whenever they do interact directly ($J_{ij} \neq 0$), either imitatively ($J_{ij}>0$) or anti-imitatively ($J_{ij}<0$).
+Equation (\ref{eq:heb}) generates a network of mutually and symmetrically interacting nodes, where a link between nodes $i$ and $j$ is drawn whenever they do interact directly ($J_{ij} \neq 0$), either imitatively ($J_{ij}>0$) or anti-imitatively ($J_{ij}<0$).